 Is there a pool?
 If so, look for a fence around it as well and check to be sure that the gates lock.

 Yes, that detached garage is great.
 So is a pool house.
 Or a guest house.
 Or any other accessory unit that’s not attached to the house.
 But they will likely require an additional insurance policy because they aren’t part of the main structure.
 This can blow your insurance budget if the replacement cost of that accessory unit is high.
-Do not forget to read More about the author if you want to take a step in the right direction.
 Insurance policies have several nuances, and it is important to learn about them all before making any decision.

 If you’re buying an investment property, your New Orleans home insurance agent will need to know that you don’t intend to live there.
 Coverage is different for rental units since you don’t have to insure the contents (that’s the tenant’s responsibility).